tanweijie123/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Info:**

-FitEgo doesn't allow user to create overlapping sessions.
+FitEgo will not allow you to create overlapping sessions.
 We consider two sessions as overlapping if another session starts before the current session ends.

-This is to prevent accidental schedule overlaps at different gyms.
+This helps to prevent you from accidentally agreeing to 2 sessions that overlaps with each other but are located on two different gyms.

 </div>